aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-pdf/_index.md

 - Bullets
 - Tables

+## **PPT to PDF Conversion Process Options**

-Furthermore, you can customize the presentation to PDF export with different options explained in this topic.
+Aspose.Slides for .NET allows you to customize the presentation to PDF export with different options explained in this topic.

 With Aspose.Slides, you can use these options for PPT(X) to PDF conversion in a flexible way: